Some call NYC subway choking criminal, others hold judgment

 A U.S. Department of Justice website called chokeholds “inherently dangerous” and said that they have “too often led to tragedy.”

-In the absence of video showing what might have precipitated the attack, many were reserving judgment.
+In the absence of video showing what happened before the chokehold, many were reserving judgment.

-Among those reserving judgment was Mayor Eric Adams, who said Thursday that there were “many layers” to the incident.
-He pushed back against criticism that he has not expressed enough outrage over Neely's death, unlike other officials who have called for a quick arrest.
+Among them was Mayor Eric Adams, who said Thursday that there were “many layers” to the incident.
+He rejected criticism that he has not expressed enough outrage over Neely's death, unlike other officials who have called for a quick arrest.

 “All the other electeds, they have a role to play and I have a role to play.
 The police is doing their investigation and the district attorney is doing his investigation, and I respect the process,” Adams said.

-Governor Kathy Hochul called the videotaped encounter “horrific to view," adding that Neely's “family deserves justice.”
+Governor Kathy Hochul called the videotaped encounter “wrong” and “horrific to view," adding that Neely's “family deserves justice.”
 But the governor said she was watching how the matter unfolds.

 A group of protesters gathered Wednesday afternoon in the station where Neely died to call for an arrest.

-Kyle Ishmael, a 38-year-old Harlem resident, said the video of the incident left him feeling “disgusted.”
+Kyle Ishmael, a 38-year-old Harlem resident, said the video left him “disgusted.”

 “I couldn’t believe this was happening on my subway in my city that I grew up in,” he said.

-Street performers who knew him described Neely as a kind and gifted impressionist, who sank into a depression as a result of his mother’s death.
-According to news accounts at the time, Christie Neely was strangled in 2007.
-Neely, who was 14 when she died, testified against his mother’s boyfriend at his murder trial.
+Street performers who knew Neely described him as a kind and gifted impressionist who sank into a depression as a result of his mother’s 2007 death.
+According to news accounts at the time, Christie Neely was strangled.
+Neely, who was 14 when she died, testified against his mother’s boyfriend at the murder trial.

 “We were in shock to find now that he was living homeless,” she said.
 “We feel terrible.”

-Associated Press researcher Rhonda Shafner in New York; and reporters Lolita Baldor in Washington and Maysoon Kahn in Albany, New York, contributed to this report.
+Associated Press researcher Rhonda Shafner in New York and reporters Lolita Baldor in Washington and Maysoon Kahn in Albany, New York, contributed.

 Credit: AP